ONLINE ONLY as of March 2020

 We came to St Ives in April 2009 and on 1st May opened a gallery bursting with colour and imagination, in many media and on many themes... starting out with pictures just leaning against the wall and cards on the floor.

 We represented all our artists for nine years with tons of enjoyment and much admiration and pride.
 Many have a lifetime of skill and experience behind them, which we marvel at.
 Many are self taught, very hard working & very naturally gifted; others very talented and top professionals.

 Our NAME is not mis-spelt!
 Imag-IAN-ation is Ian And Nicola ... and Art of imagination ...

 Bath Gallery founded 2015 5 Terrace Walk, BA1 1LN • Closed on 27th February 2020

-Our second gallery opened in March 2015 to great appreciation for being BEAUTIFUL and AFFORDABLE in an expensive city!!
+Our second gallery opened in March 2015 to great appreciation for being BEAUTIFUL and AFFORDABLE in a beautiful and expensive city!!